Skip to main content

 Economic and Monetary Union

-The Economic and Monetary Union (EMU) helps integrate EU economies so they can provide stability and stronger, more sustainable, inclusive growth to improve the lives of EU citizens.
+The Economic and Monetary Union (EMU) plays a crucial role in integrating EU economies.
+Its primary goal is to provide stability and foster stronger, more sustainable, inclusive growth, that will improve the lives of EU citizens.

 It involves the coordination of economic and fiscal policies, a common monetary policy, and a common currency, the euro.